Shilin-LU/MACE/README.md

 ### Install Grounded-SAM (Official Version) to Prepare Masks for LoRA Tuning

 Note: This installation process can be complex.
 You may skip this section and use the [HuggingFace version](https://github.com/Shilin-LU/MACE?tab=readme-ov-file#grounded-sam-huggingface-version) to prepare data instead.
+The official version can run on a 24GB GPU, while the Hugging Face version likely requires above 28GB.

 ```
 export AM_I_DOCKER=False